refinedev/refine/documentation/blog/2023-02-14-refine-pixels-1.md

 On Day Three, we start adding features to our app.
 We activate the `resources` prop for `<Refine />` and using the `dataProvider` prop, we implement how to create a canvas, show a canvas and draw pixels on a canvas.
 We add a public gallery to show all canvases in a page and featured canvases in another.
 We also implement user authentication so that only signed in users can create and draw on a canvas - and while doing so we delve into the `authProvider` object.

-Here is a quick sum up of spcifications we cover on Day Three:
+Here is a quick sum up of specifications we cover on Day Three:

 1. The **Pixels** app has a public gallery.
 2. The public gallery has a home page of featured canvases.